About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 Most sessions presented quality improvement (QI) projects and many were well done.
 There were some topics I hadn’t seen covered all that much, such as reducing the discomfort of needlesticks, enhancing postop bowel recovery, and promoting sleep.
 But projects aimed at preventing central line infections, catheter-associated urinary tract infections (CAUTIs), and pressure ulcers ruled the sessions.
 These of course are among the hospital-associated conditions that might cause a hospital to be financially penalized by the Centers for Medicare and Medicaid Services (CMS).
 The ANA also had a couple of sessions on preventing CAUTIs by means of a tool it developed in the Partnership for Patients initiative of the CMS to reduce health care–associated infections.

-The keynote by Robert McDonald, the fairly […]
+The keynote by Robert McDonald, the fairly new Secretary […]

 Too Tired to Nurse